suncicaalduk/arduino-projects/project-04-RGB-light-sensor-with-phototransistors/README.md

 This resulted in more stable and realistic color reproduction under different lighting conditions.

 ## Before vs After
-Before the improvements, the LED changed colors abruptly and was sensitive to lighting conditions.
+Before the improvements, the LED was sensitive to lighting conditions.
 After implementing calibration, the color transitions became more stable and visually appealing, several different shades came to the fore.

 ## Technologies Used